Get the balance right! • 1

 • adapt, reinvent, and reposition the core businesses (think Netflix),

-• create adjacent, ‘close-to-the-core-business’ businesses (think Facebook),
+• create adjacent, ‘close-to-the-core-business’ businesses (think Facebook, Virgin, or Easy),

 This tension rhymes with influential frameworks and mental models such as Product-Market Strategies for Business Growth (Ansoff, 1957), Seven Degrees of Freedom for Growth (Baghai et al., 2000), ‘little i’ and ‘Big I’ Innovations (Day, 2007), Hierarchy of New Service Categories (Wirtz & Lovelock, 2010), Innovation Ambition Matrix (Nagji & Tuff, 2012), and Transformation A and B (Gilbert et al., 2012).

-In my next blogpost, I will unpack the second tension of service innovation.
+In my next blog post, I will unpack the second tension of service innovation.

 References